kkinnear/zprint/doc/options/pairs.md

 current approach to indenting used for `cond` clauses, `let` binding vectors, and maps and other things with pairs (extend and reader conditionals).

-Back in the day some of the key functions that include pairs, e.g.
+Historically, some of the key functions that include pairs, e.g.
 `cond` and `let`, had their pairs nested in parentheses.
 Clojure doesn't follow this convention, which does create cleaner looking code in the usual case, when the second part of the pair is short and fits